-Internet tools make for easy communication, and facilitate a way to connect and date within the disabled or special needs community
+Internet tools make for easy communication and facilitate dating within the disabled or special needs community

 The Dating4Disabled environment is welcoming and user-friendly.
 Advanced internet tools make for easy communication, and facilitate a convenient and fun way to create connections within the disabled community.